The real reason it’s hard to stick to good habits

 This one is from personal experience and it is something I am currently working on.

 Lis wants to help others.
-She’s been through a lot and has overcome so much and she believes that her story can help so many others do the same, but she needs to reach an audience.
+She’s been through a lot and has overcome so much and she believes her story can help so many others do the same, but she needs to reach an audience.
 She knows that in order for her to help others she has to reach the people going through the things she has gone through.

-She privates her Youtube videos because she doesn’t want to ruin anyone’s life.
+She privates her YouTube videos because she doesn’t want to ruin anyone’s life.
 The habit of putting herself out there and interacting with others slowly becomes a thing of the past.
 Her brain has “successfully protected her from failing or being rejected”.

-Finally, we are trying to be perfect
+4. We are trying to be perfect

 I believe the sooner we can identify these weaknesses in our personalities, the sooner we can start developing self-discipline.
 We have to understand that self-discipline will not always result in instant gratification.

 Above all, we have to learn to experience the journey and not focus solely on the end goal.
-See the end goal as a guide to where you’re going but live for the journey.
+See the end goal as a guide to where you’re going, but live for the journey.
 Understand that we are not perfect so we will falter along the way.
 But as long as we get back up and keep pushing, we are still winners.

-Remember sharing is caring so don’t forget to share this article with others who would find this helpful.
+Remember, sharing is caring so don’t forget to share this article with others who would find this helpful.
 You can also join the discussion in my Facebook group or leave your comments below.
 I would love to hear from you.